odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 When defining an array, you may use implicit array keys and write `$array[] = 'value'`, but when reading a value from array, the must **always** be used.
 Writing `echo $array[]` is not allowed.

+### Removing elements from array
+Sometimes you may wish to remove an element.
+This can be done using ``unset()`` function:

+{% highlight php %}
+{% include /en/apv/walkthrough/dynamic-page/array-2c.php %}
+{% endhighlight %}

+This operation is not very common because PHP scripts are executed for a very short time (just to produce HTML page for browser) and then the memory used by the script is cleared automatically.
+We usually want just to print a snapshot of a database state during that short period.

 ### Traversing Arrays
 When you need to traverse the entire array, you need a loop.
 As mentioned above `for` loop can be used only with ordinal arrays, `foreach` loop can be used with any type of array.